 MINORS - Ages 9-11

-The Minors AA division is also an instructional level focused on preparing players to move to the Major League.
-Players at this level consist of: (1) 8 year olds who try out for the Minor League and are drafted onto a Minor league team and (2) 9 through 11 year olds that do not qualify for a Major League team.
-The Minor League is an instructional, yet competitive program that incorporates a "recreation team" philosophy where coaches are encouraged to rotate players through various positions.
-Controlled games are played using primarily Major League rules, although there are exceptions including limitations on stealing, walks and runs per inning to move the game along and to begin to develop an understanding of baseball/softball strategy.
+The Minors division is also an instructional level focused on preparing players to move to the Majors division.
+Players at this level consist of: (1) 8 year olds who try out for the Minors division and are drafted onto a Minors team and (2) 9 through 11 year olds that do not qualify for a Majors team.
+The Minor division is an instructional, yet competitive program that incorporates a "recreation team" philosophy where coaches are encouraged to rotate players through various positions.
+Controlled games are played using primarily Majors division rules, although there are exceptions including limitations on stealing, walks and runs per inning to move the game along and to begin to develop an understanding of baseball/softball strategy.
 This league stresses the teaching of baseball fundamentals and sportsmanship, as well as the overall development and refinement of proper baseball/softball skills and techniques.
 Players will be assigned/drafted to teams in a manner that provides for balanced, competitive teams.
-An all-star game consisting of players chosen by the Minor league coaches will occur at the end of the season.
+An all-star game consisting of players chosen by the Minors division coaches may occur at the end of the season.

 Practices: Usually 2 per week beginning late March